iteks/laravel-enum/README.md

 ## EnumExample class

-The **Laravel Enum** methods are designed for [PHP 8 Backed Enumeration](https://www.php.net/manual/en/language.enumerations.backed.php) classes.
+The **Laravel Enum** methods are designed for <a href="https://www.php.net/manual/en/language.enumerations.backed.php" target="_blank">PHP 8 Backed Enumeration</a> classes.

 **Laravel Enum** helper and trait methods extend an existing backed enum class for more versatile enum handling.
-Additionally, **Laravel Enum** offers a fluent way to add and manage attributes on backed enum cases.
+Additionally, **Laravel Enum** offers a fluent way to add and manage <a href="https://www.php.net/manual/en/language.attributes.overview.php" target="_blank">PHP 8 Attributes</a> on backed enum cases.
 This package comes with four available attributes to readily assign to your enum cases: **Description**, **Id**, **Label**, and **Metadata**.
 The ExampleEnum class below demonstrates how you can apply these attributes to you enums.
 You may pick and choose which attributes you wish to take advantage of.

 ```php
 use Iteks\Attributes\Description;